 Such measures are similar to those announced for Beijing, but Beijing's emergency measures don't kick in until the AQI hits 500.

-On November 20th 2013, Shanghai also announced rules fora carbon emissions trading scheme, following on the footsteps of Shenzhen, which became the first city in China to begin Carbon trading on June 18th, 2013.
+On November 20th 2013, Shanghai also announced rules fora carbon emissions trading scheme, following on the footsteps of Shenzhen, which became the first city in China to begin carbon credits trading on June 18th, 2013.